RMI-PACTA/r2dii.plot/tests/testthat/_snaps/qplot_trajectory.md

 ---

-    Production rate (normalized to 2020)
+    Production Rate (normalized to 2020)